Jeopardy! Legend Dead at 77

 Born and raised in Indianapolis, Seymour graduated from Shortridge High School in 1964.
 He attended Lawrence University in Wisconsin, where he was editor-in-chief of the college newspaper and assistant general manager of the radio station.

-At the tail end of the Vietnam War, he received an early discharge in 1972 and embarked on a worldwide journey.
+At the tail end of the war, he received an early discharge in 1972 and embarked on a worldwide journey.
 In 1973, he returned to the United States.
 He enrolled in law school at the University of California College of the Law in San Francisco, where he graduated and gained admission to the California bar in 1977.

 Seymour briefly practiced law alongside his brother before going across the U.S. to visit all the presidents’ graves and libraries.
 Upon returning to California, he accepted an invitation from a former law school classmate and his wife to live with them as a handyman in their newly acquired 70-year-old home in Piedmont.